Triex/GitHub-VersionSync/README.md

 - **Dual Version Tracking**: Maintains versions in both `VERSION` file and `package.json` (if present)
 - **Auto-tagging**: Automatically creates and pushes git tags for version commits
 - **GitHub Release Integration**: Optional automatic creation of GitHub releases
+   - Automatically includes commit messages from the last tag (or all commits if no previous tag exists)
 - **Configurable Settings**: Customize behavior through VS Code settings

 ## Installation